NAVI, Ukraine’s esports powerhouse, will drop some Russian players, says CEO

 How have the younger players and staff responded to this conflict?

 Zolotarov: I’ll give you an example.
 We have NAVI Junior, which is basically a “Counter-Strike: Global Offensive” academy roster.
 One of our players, he spent like a week in his basement with his family.
-He is 17, so he was able to leave the country and we managed to transfer him to Europe, and he’s able to practice again.
+He is 17, so he was able to leave the country, and we managed to transfer him to Europe, and he’s able to practice again.
 It’s so surreal for all of us.
 We’re normal people.
 We’re Europeans — at least we think we are European people.
 We don’t think about territory.
 We don’t have any imperial ambitions.
 I mean, we just want to live in our country.

 I guess it’s the same for everyone.
 We couldn’t understand what was happening for the first week or so.
 Of course, in a month, you got used to it.
 You got used to those sirens, several times per day.
 We do have some employees who are still in Kyiv.
 They sleep in shelters.
 They spend their days normally in their flats, but then go to shelter to sleep.
 Every night, for a month.